OnDeck logo

 OnDeck offers two core lending products: term loans ranging from $5,000 to $400,000 with repayment terms of 6 to 24 months, and unsecured business lines of credit from $6,000 to $200,000 with 12, 18, or 24-month terms.
 As a direct lender with no middleman brokers, OnDeck controls the entire lending process from application to funding.

 Their standout feature is speed.
-OnDeck offers same-day funding Monday through Friday for applications approved before 10:30 AM Eastern, and instant disbursement for line of credit draws between $1,000 and $10,000 — available 24/7 and deposited within seconds to a linked account.
+OnDeck offers provider-stated funding timing Monday through Friday for applications approved before 10:30 AM Eastern, and instant disbursement for line of credit draws between $1,000 and $10,000 — available 24/7 and deposited within seconds to a linked account.
 The online application takes minutes and uses a soft credit pull for initial eligibility, meaning it does not impact the applicant's personal credit score.

 To qualify, businesses need a minimum 625 FICO score, at least 1 year in operation, and $100,000 in annual revenue.
 Term loans are secured with a general lien on the business, while lines of credit are fully unsecured with no collateral requirement.